cloudflare/workers-docs/reference/runtime/apis/streaming.md

 #### Methods

 - `abort(reason)`: Abort the stream, passing an optional `reason` string (intended to be human-readable) to indicate the reason for the cancellation.
-Returns a promise, which fulfills with the `reason` parameter.
+Returns a promise, which fulfills with response `undefined`.
 Note: any data that has not yet been written will be lost.

 - `getWriter`: Get an instance of `WritableStreamDefaultWriter`, and locks the `WritableStream` to that writer instance.